MakeSchool-Tutorials/Node-Reddit-Clone/P00-Getting-Started/content.md

 ### Youtube

-***NOTE: this is proposed syntax and not yet implemented on the website.***

 The following syntax will embed a Youtube video into the tutorial.
 The video must be embeddable (see video's settings on Youtube).

 ![ms-video-youtube](https://www.youtube.com/watch?v=6rT00QXqZak)

-### MP4
+### MP4/MOV

-***NOTE: this is proposed syntax and not yet implemented on the website.***

-The following syntax will embed an MP4 video with controls.
+The following syntax will embed an MP4/MOV video with controls.
 Videos can be referenced with URLs or relative links if they are included in the repository.
 This works great with short screencasts made with QuickTime.

 ![ms-video](assets/short-video.mov)

 ### PDF

-***NOTE: this is proposed syntax and not yet implemented on the website.***

 The following syntax will embed a PDF for viewing in-line.
 PDFs can be referenced with URLs or relative links if they are included in the repository.